pulkitsharma07/OnlyHumans-Proxy/README.md

 ## FAQ
 > What kind of websites are supported as the `ORIGIN_URL` ?

 OnlyHumans uses `puppeteer` to open the `ORIGIN_URL`, Although `puppeteer` supports pretty much all kinds of websites, OnlyHumans currently is usable only for static websites which have `link` (`<a>` href) based navigation and doesn't have any dynamic media (videos, etc).
-Give it a try and let me know...
+This is because I am not able to figure out how to add support for other types of interactive elements.
+Do check the other FAQs below and give it a try.

 > Why not just stream the contents of the `puppeteer` browser to the client instead of taking a screenshot ?